lamini-ai/lamini-examples/rag.md

 Then, we must use the embeddings to build an index, a data structure that is crucial for efficient data retrieval in large datasets.
 An index is essentially a map, helping you find specific information quickly, just like the index at the end of a book.
-Lamini builds an [`faiss.IndexFlatL2`](https://github.com/facebookresearch/faiss) index, a simple and fast index for similarity search based on Euclidean distance.
+Lamini builds an [faiss.IndexFlatL2](https://github.com/facebookresearch/faiss) index, a simple and fast index for similarity search based on Euclidean distance.

-In lamini, `llm.train()` loads the chunks and, creates the embeddings, and finally add the embeddings to the index.
+In lamini, `llm.train()` creates the embeddings from the chunks and add the embeddings to the index.

 ### Step 1.4: Retrieve Relevant Information from Embedding Store